argodev/studies/ot_survey/OT_Class_07_Manuscript.md

 One value of these steps is that they make you __slow down__ and consider what the Proverb says.
 Slowing down like this, and really meditating over a text, will cause things to jump out like they haven’t before.

 Sometimes, it helps to consult a few different English translations.
 For example, take Proverbs 29:18  “Where there is no vision, the people perish.”
 How many sermons or political speeches have referred to that King James translation to justify a new “mission statement” or “vision-casting”.
-Well, most modern English translations actually translate “vision” as “revelation” and “perish” as “cast of restraint”.
+Well, most modern English translations actually translate “vision” as “revelation” and “perish” as “cast off restraint”.
 So, the NIV, says, “Where there is no revelation, the people cast off restraint.”
-Ah.
+The ESV says "Where there is no prophetic vision the people cast off restraint, but blessed is he who keeps the law" Ah.
 So it’s _God’s_ vision here.
 Not ours.

 When we’re looking at more narrative oriented pieces of Scripture, these nuances in the English language can be less significant, because there’s more context for understanding the narrative.
 But when we’re looking at truths encapsulated in one or two verses, understanding the meaning of particular words is critical[^7].

+__[SLIDE #11]__

 ## Four Themes of Wisdom